 I processed the ache of friendships and romantic relationships gone sour.
 I dealt with my need for perfection that covered up lack of self-love.
 I felt safe under Miera’s nurturing hands.
 She held sacred space for me to process the emotional anguish.
 The pain oozed to the surface as she touched my muscles.
 Tears soaked the face cradle session after session.

-Step 2: “Start with a Vision Anchored in Your Heart.”
+Step 2: “Form a Vision Anchored in Your Heart.”

 As the tears subsided in the massage sessions, the same vision arose in my mind time after time.
 I saw a cabin in the woods surrounded by tall trees.
 It was private.
 It was safe.
 I felt at peace.